About Raquel Micit and Ryan Miner The Senior Soup

 You should visit your health insurance company's website looking for a new doctor

-Visit HealthCare.gov to learn if your state offers the Federal Government’s Health Insurance Marketplace (some states operate their own Marketplace).
+Visit HealthCare.gov to learn if your state offers the Federal Government’s Health Insurance Marketplace (some states operate their Marketplace).

 The Marketplace’s open enrollment for 2023 begins on November 1, 2022, and ends on January 15, 2023.